Yes, totally identical to a real bagpipes chanter. It's even one of a-pipes strengths, especially compared to a practice chanter.

 Yes, for example the disposable chopsticks found in Asian restaurants.
 However, it may be necessary to adjust the tip of the wand with a knife or a knive.

-No, except that the plastic version does not have a top adapter for Chinese baguette because the wand fits directly into a conical hole in the top stock piece; the top stock piece is not removable either.
+No, except that the current wooden version has a removable top adapter for Chinese baguette.
+On plastic model, the wand fits directly into a conical hole located on the non removable top stock piece.

 The holes have half-millimeter diameters (rounded to half-millimeter higher), so slightly higher than those of standard bagpipes.
 We are talking here about tenths of millimeters